 Articles provide multidisciplinary expert perspectives on contemporary issues.
 Each new volume draws on policy studies, international relations, international and comparative law, management, marine sciences, economics, and social sciences.
 Each volume contains key legal and policy instruments and an annually updated global directory of ocean-related organizations.

 Ocean Yearbook was founded by the late Elisabeth Mann Borgese and is currently edited by Aldo Chircop, Moira L McConnell, and Scott Coffen-Smout.
 The editorial offices of Ocean Yearbook are in the Marine & Environmental Law Institute.
-Thirty-two volumes have been published, with the University of Chicago Press publishing volumes 1-20.
+Thirty-three volumes have been published, with the University of Chicago Press publishing volumes 1-19.
+Transnational Publishers began publishing the Ocean Yearbook with Volume 20, and Martinus Nijhoff/Brill started publishing the Yearbook with Volume 21.